Financial Aid & Scholarship

 - Graduate Assistantships (a few per academic year) provide partial tuition remission in exchange for service to the university on specialized assignments.

 Duquesne's Office of Financial Aid provides support for securing student loans.
 Part-time, on-campus student employment opportunities are available and the Office of Career Services serves as a resource for finding part-time jobs with regional employers.

 Graduate Assistantships (20 hours/week for 9 credits tuition remission)

 To qualify, a student must take the equivalent of a full-time course load in evening classes and have a competitive GMAT or GRE score.

-James J. Byrne Award for Responsible Leadership - An annual $4,000 award, funded by Lennox International, is available for a working, part-time student in the MBA program.
+James J. Byrne Award for Responsible Leadership - An annual $4,000 award, funded by Lennox International, is available for a Professional MBA program studnet who works full time.
 Students who have completed at least one semester are invited to apply.

 Employer tuition assistance - Many employers provide financial support for continuing education.
 We encourage students to check with their Human Resource department.
 Duquesne offers a tuition deferment plan for students whose employers do not reimburse until the course is completed.